6 Incredible Health Benefits Of Corn And Its Nutritional Value

 2. Might Aid Weight Loss

 Corn silk – which is the stigma of maize – is a soft, thread-like waste material that is either green or yellow.
-Corn silk has many essential flavonoids, tannins, saponins, alkaloids, sitosterol, along with calcium, potassium, and magnesium.
+There are notable corn silk benefits as it contains many essential flavonoids, tannins, saponins, alkaloids, and sitosterol, along with calcium, potassium, and magnesium.

 However, many papers have demonstrated the role of corn and its starch in weight gain and obesity (5).